HCP News and Upcoming Events

 La Crescent Food Shelf is now located at 436 S. 6th St., La Crescent - the building formerly housing Pam's Design Perfection hair salon.

-***The Food Shelf is re-opening to shopping inside the building., starting Wed.
-Aug.
-4th. ***
+The Food Shelf has re-opened to shopping inside the building.
+Masks are currently required.

 We are open these hours: Wednesdays 1 - 5 PM, Thursdays 2 - 6 PM, and the 2nd Saturday of the month, 9 AM - noon.